 Bankruptcy Status: Not bankrupt

-In 2006, it announced a major company restructuring.
-The restructuring included closing unprofitable plants and mortgaging assets to acquire $23.4 billion to finance product development.
-In order to regain some lost sales, it brought the Taurus out of its short retirement in 2007 and in the next year sold Jaguar and Land Rover.
+In 2006, it announced a major company restructuring, which included closing unprofitable plants and mortgaging assets to acquire $23.4 billion to finance product development.
+In order to regain some lost sales, it brought the Ford Taurus out of its short retirement in 2007 and the next year sold Jaguar and Land Rover.

 Gain access to trust funds, grants and other forms of compensation for you or your loved ones.